iseri27/tg_gbc/examples/streampetr/README.md

 cp examples/streampetr/projects/mmdet3d_plugin/__init__.py $StreamPETR/projects/mmdet3d_plugin/
 ```

-Note: `$StreamPETR` is the place where you install the OPEN project.
+Note: `$StreamPETR` is the place where you install the StreamPETR project.

 # 4. Train StreamPETR with tgGBC